Hyperbolicity analysis of the linearised 3+1 formulation in the Teleparallel Equivalent of General Relativity: Hyperbolicity of TEGR dynamical equations

 \subsection{Properties of the principal symbol in 3D}

 We now allow perturbations to depend on all three spatial coordinates $(x,y,z)$.
-Our goal is to diagnose whether the non-hyperbolic behaviour found in the one-dimensional case is an artifact of the dimensional reduction or a genuine feature of the chosen Hamiltonian formulation and constraint structure.
+Our goal is to assess the influence of the extra dimensions in the hyperbolicity behaviour.
+In particular, to diagnose whether the non-hyperbolic behaviour found in the raw one-dimensional case (without redefinitions of variables and constraints) is an artifact of the dimensional reduction or a genuine feature of the chosen Hamiltonian formulation and constraint structure.

-We observe that the evolution equations for the tetrad components remain the same as in Eq.\eqref{dhdt_diag} and Eq.\eqref{dhdt_offdiag}.
-However, the momenta evolution equations are less trivial
+We observe that the evolution equations for the tetrad components remain the same as in Eq.~\eqref{dhdt_diag} and Eq.~\eqref{dhdt_offdiag}.
+They are included in the full system analogously to the 1D case, that is, we compute the spatial derivatives $\partial_x, \partial_y$ and $\partial_z$ in all the equations, and perform the first-order reduction there.
+Additionally, the time evolution of the temporal part of the tetrad is also included, now with some modifications